-- in the first quarter, the Board shall close off the financial statements for the previous financial year; it finalises the text of the reports and of the draft resolutions to be submitted by the Board to the Annual General Meeting; business plans and the financing policy for the business segments and the Group shall be presented to it for approval; - > in the second quarter, it shall close off the first-quarter financial statements; - in the third quarter, it shall close off the first-half financial statements, the strategic priorities are presented to it for approval. - In the fourth quarter, it shall close off the nine-month financial statements it shall review the Group's estimated sales and earnings for the previous financial year.
+- in the first quarter: in January, business plans and the financing policy for the business segments and the Group shall be presented to the Board of Directors for approval.
+In February, the Board shall close off the financial statements for the previous financial year; it finalises the text of the reports and of the draft resolutions to be submitted by the Board to the Annual General Meeting.; - > in the second quarter, it shall close off the first-quarter financial statements; - in the third quarter, it shall close off the first-half financial statements, the strategic priorities are presented to it for approval. - In the fourth quarter, it shall close off the nine-month financial statements it shall review the Group's estimated sales and earnings for the previous financial year.